lesnikyan/lisapet/readme.md

 >> Olgerd

 ```
 2. User-defined constructor.
-It's a regular function with the same name as struct type has.
-It should return the instance of the struct.
+It's a regular function with the same name as the struct type.
+It should return the instance of the struct (remember that last expression in function is a result).
-Usage in code the same as a magic default.
+Usage in code the same as for default callable construct.
 ```golang

 struct User